runelangseid/hassio-futurehome2mqtt/README.md

 There are multiple caveats with the current approach so dedicated component should be developed as we learn more about the FIMP protocol.

-## Supported devices
+## Supported Futurehome devices

+* Appliances (switches in HA)
+  * Wall plugs like Fibaro Wall plug is supported
+* Lights (lights in HA)
-* Dimmers: On/off and brightness.
+  * Dimmers - On/off and brightness.
 Tested with Fibaro dimmer 2
+  * Wall plugs like Fibaro Wall plug is *not* supported (yet)
-* Sensors (limited support)
+* Sensors (sensors in HA)
   * Battery
   * Illuminance
   * Power usage
   * Temperature
 * Scene control.
 Exposed as sensor.
-Tested with Fibaro button
+Tested with Fibaro button, and Namron 4 channel (K8)
 * Modus: home, away, sleep and vacation (`sensor.modus`, read only)

-Once sensors are registered they work without the need of the brigde functionality provided by this addon, which is good.
+Everything execpt dimmers work without the need of the brigde functionality provided by this addon once they are auto discovered.
+These devices can talk to HA directly over MQTT while dimmers needs to be bridged via custom topics for now.

 # Configuration and installation